SIakovlev/CarND_Term1_P4/writeup_template.md

 * Finally the algorithm fits second order polynomes to the data.
 In order to increase robustness I have added filtering to the identified coefficients that depend on the brightness of the current frame by the following formula:
 ![equation](http://latex.codecogs.com/gif.latex?%24%24%5Cbeta%20%3D%20%5Cfrac%7B0.3%7D%7B%5Csqrt%7B1&plus;0.3*%28b-90%29%5E2%7D%7D%24%24)

-In the formula above, b stands for brightness and numeric values are adjusted so that it gives reasonably small beta for very bright images.
-The graph for different values of brightness is given below:
+In the formula above, b stands for brightness (mean value of V channel in HSV color space) and numeric values are adjusted so that it gives reasonably small beta for very bright images.
+The graph for different values of brightness is given below (normal brightness is about 90):
 ![alt text][image7]

 This results to higher robustness with respect to a very bright part of the lane.
 Note, that the brightness needs to be measured for the lane image after perspective transformation, i.e: